RoopkumarD/similar_notes/README.md

-# SimNotes - CLI Tool for Similar Note Retrieval
+# SimiNotes - CLI Tool for Similar Note Retrieval

-SimNotes is a command-line interface (CLI) tool written in Python that enables users to discover similar notes within their notes collection.
+SimiNotes is a command-line interface (CLI) tool written in Python that enables users to discover similar notes within their notes collection.
 The tool utilizes sentence embeddings with sbert to compare a given query against a corpus of user notes.

 ## Features